 For some applications such as production assembly lines or service lines, only a trolley hoist is required.
 This type of crane is designed using I-beams like those found in ceiling structures of many factories.
 The trolleys run along the flat surface on the bottom horizontal bars of the beam.
 The hoisting mechanism is similar to a single girder crane with the difference that the crane doesn’t have a movable bridge and the hoisting trolley runs on a fixed girder.

 Which Crane should you choose – single Girder or Double Girder

 Based on the CMAA (Crane Manufacturers Association of America) specifications, both single and double girder cranes are equally rigid, strong, and durable.
 The principle difference between single and double girder cranes is hook height (how far above the floor your hoist will lift).

 Double girder cranes typically allow 18-36 inches higher lift, because the hoist is placed between the cross girders rather than under them.
-Therefore, the depth of the cross girder is gained in switching to double girders.
+Therefore, the depth of the cross girder is gained by switching to double girders.

 Overhead crane cost

 Cost Considerations; single girder cranes may cost less for several reasons:

 - Fright expenses are reduced